VHCosta/VHCosta/README.md

 My name is Vítor Costa and I'm a full stack developer in Ilha Terceira, Portugal.

-I just graduated from <Academia de Código_>'s intensive 14-week full-stack programming bootcamp, and I'm currently looking for my first job in the area.
+I am a graduate from <Academia de Código_>'s intensive 14-week full-stack programming bootcamp.
+I have worked in web development and wish to learn new technologies.

-I love to learn new technologies like I enjoy learning a song: diving head-on into the storm, picking it apart and learning know how it works, because it's through that struggle that one truly grows.
+I love to learn new tech like I enjoy learning a song: diving head-on into the storm, picking it apart and learning know how it works, because it's through that struggle that I feel I truly grow.

 🔭 I’m currently working on revitalizing my repos and creating my professional portfolio.
 Expect higher quality code and descriptions.\